Chernin Entertainment

-Chernin Entertainment is an American film and television production company founded and owned by former News Corporation president and chief operating officer Peter Chernin, also CEO and chairman of the company.
-Jenno Topping is the current Head of Film and Television, with David Ready serving as EVP of Film and Television.
-Kristen Campo is the EVP of television.
-Twenty-four films have been produced by them, most of them with 20th Century Fox.
+Chernin Entertainment is an American film and television production company owned by The North Road Company that is based in Los Angeles, California.
+It was founded on February 24, 2009 by producer and former media executive Peter Chernin, who is chairman and chief executive officer of the company.
+Jenno Topping is the president of film and television, with David Ready as executive vice president of film and TV.
+Kristen Campo is executive vice president of television.
+Twenty-seven films have been produced by the company, most of them with 20th Century Fox (now known as 20th Century Studios).